sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

     blade deploy build/libs/com.liferay.docs.guestbook-1.0.jar

 Next, check that your application is available in Liferay.
-Open a browser, navigate to your portal ([http://localhost:8080](http://localhost:8080)) by default, and add your application to a page.
+Open a browser, navigate to your portal ([http://localhost:8080](http://localhost:8080) by default) and add your application to a page.
 To add an application to a page, click on the *Add* button (it looks like a plus sign) and then on *Applications*.
 In this list, your application should appear in the Sample category.
 If there's an entry there with no name, that's your application.
 Mouse over it and click *Add*.
-Don't worry, you'll soon learn how to add a display name for your application.
+Don't worry, you can add a display name for your application by defining a property like this:

+    "javax.portlet.display-name=Guestbook"

+This property string should be added to the `property` array defined in the `@Component` annotation of your `GuestbookPortlet` class.

 ![Figure x: This is the default Liferay homepage.
 It contains several portlet applications including the initial version of the Guestbook application that was created by Blade Tools.](../../images/default-portlet-application.png)